 \textbf{Tracing PTM Usage Files Across the Codebase.} To identify the subset of files transitively involved in PTM usage, we develop a lightweight tracing procedure.
 The PeaTMOSS dataset provides method signatures for identifying PTM-loading functions (\eg \texttt{from\_pretrained()}) via static analysis, but it only locates model-loading points.
 Analyzing every file in each repository is infeasible due to their size and complexity.
 Our procedure focuses on files that participate in the PTM reuse pipeline, a structured sequence of stages from model acquisition to operational use (\S\ref{subsec:ptm-stages}).
 We begin by locating model-loading calls using PeaTMOSS signatures and \texttt{git grep} to search for matching patterns.
 For each match, we identify the enclosing function or method (\eg \texttt{load\_model}) using static analysis.

 These functions serve as the starting points for our tracing procedure.
 We then perform an iterative, breadth-first traversal of the call graph using \texttt{git grep}, identifying where each function is called and extracting the enclosing caller functions.
 We set the depth limit to 6 to balance completeness and noise.
-Based on a pilot study of 20 randomly sampled projects, we observed that more than 95\% of PTM-related activities occur within 3 to 4 levels of indirection from the model load call.
+Based on a pilot study of 120 randomly sampled projects (approximately 30\% of the dataset), we observed that more than 95\% of PTM-related activities occur within 3 to 4 levels of indirection from the model load call.
 Beyond 6 levels, the likelihood of encountering unrelated or utility function references increases significantly.

 Since our tracing is based on static patterns, it may miss dynamic method calls (\eg reflection, dynamic dispatch) or implicit data flows (\eg via global state or object attributes).